 Red Sonja gets a bath and a bunch of gold and then heads back to the brothel.
 She orders “one of everything.”
 Once again, like a boss.

 Red Sonja may not be what a lot of people consider to be an ideal role model but feminism takes many forms and I appreciate that she knows what she wants and who she is and owns it completely.

-For her final adventure she heads to a new town where she kills a wizard but not before he curses her to not be able to forgive.
+For her final adventure in this comic book she heads to a new town where she kills a wizard but not before he curses her to not be able to forgive.

 She sees the final marauder that was part of the hoard that killed her family and is determined to finally see him dead.

 After an incident in a bar in which an innocent man accidentally spills her beer and she almost murders him because she can’t forgive him for it she realizes the curse is real.

 She summons all of her strength and burns her hands over an open flame badly enough so that she can no longer hold her sword.
 This breaks the curse but she also dies.

 Yeah, she’s dead.